 So, what Poythress sees as a problem for common ancestry does not, in fact, support his claim that large swaths of the human genome are dissimilar to the chimpanzee genome.
 Perhaps the confusion arose from failing to understand just how similar the genomes of humans, gorillas, and chimpanzees are – and that more closely matching gorillas is not at all an indication of dissimilarity with chimpanzees.
 The pattern produced by incomplete lineage sorting is (ironically enough) predicted by common ancestry – shared ancestry between three species.
 So, far from being a problem for common ancestry, this pattern is genome-wide evidence for common ancestry.

 Having dealt with the human – chimpanzee identity issue, Poythress then shifts his focus to population genetics.
 His intent is to argue that the evidence we have discussed in this series is unable to conclusively assert that our species descends from a population, rather than a pair.
-As we will see in the next post in this series, however, this claim is similarly bereft of scientific support.
+As we will see next, however, this claim is similarly bereft of scientific support.